GitHub pricing 2026: All enterprise plans compared

 GitHub Copilot: The AI assistant add-on

-• Copilot Business: Costs $19 per user per month and is made for organizations.
+• Copilot Business: $19 per user per month and built for organizations.

 Using AI to help developers work faster is a no-brainer.
 But writing code is just one part of a developer's day.
 While Copilot helps with the code itself, many questions are about internal processes, build environments, or team wikis.
 An internal knowledge assistant like eesel AI can answer those questions right in Slack, so developers don't get sidetracked and can stay in the zone.

-• Pricing model: The cost is based on the number of "unique committers," which means you pay for every developer who pushes code to a repository where Advanced Security is turned on.
-This cost can change from month to month depending on who is active.
+• Pricing model: Both are billed per "active committer," which means you pay for every developer who pushes code to a repository where the add-on is turned on.
+That cost can change from month to month depending on who is active.

 Usage-based costs: Actions, Packages, and Codespaces